100 of the Smartest Ever

 #91.
 Worried about the trans-fat content in your peanut butter?

-They also contained only 1 gram more sugar than natural brands, not a significant difference.
+They also contained only 1 gram more sugar than natural brands.

 Eating Less Isn't Enough.
 What Exercising Tips Will Help Me Shed Pounds?